 6. Battery tender

 Some people like to fully remove the battery from the motorcycle and connect it to a battery tender.
-My battery is hard to access so I just connect up some battery tender fly leads so the charger is easy to connect.
+My battery is hard to access so I just connect up some battery tender fly leads so the trickle charger is easy to connect.

 I use this Ctek smart charger for my Harley Davidson motorcycles and it works great on my cars as well.

 You can use a car charger for motorcycles by setting it to the slowest charge rate due to motorcycle batteries are smaller than car batteries.

 If your battery is over 3 years old I would look at replacing the battery due to sulfation that occurs over time.
 Keeping the battery fully charged slows down this process.
 Sulfation occurs when a battery is deprived of a full charge.
 I use this trick to get rid of sulfation in batteries.

 I like to use Paddock stands to take the weight off the tires to avoid flat spots.
 Lifting your motorcycle off the ground can also cause your motorcycle to be more stable.
 This is because the front and rear of your motorcycle are on wide stands.